First Time User? Enroll now.

 Health Tools help you make wise health decisions or take action to improve your health.

-By completing an advance directive, which documents your health care preferences, you can help ensure your wishes will be respected if you become unable to communicate for yourself.
+By completing an advance directive that includes a living will and a medical power of attorney, you can help ensure that your wishes will be respected if you can't speak for yourself.

 Important questions to ask your doctor include:

 To get the most out of an appointment with your doctor: